UCSF-DataSci/ds217-11-final-bobho1999/report.md

 - Rolling windows of predictor variables (rain intensity, humidity, pressure) capture temporal dependencies

 **Anomalies:**
-- Large gap in Wet Bulb Temperature and rainfall-related data (75,926 missing values, 38.68% of dataset) appears exclusively in Foster station data
+- Large gap in Wet Bulb Temperature and precipitation-related data (75,926 missing values, 38.68% of dataset) appears exclusively in Foster station data
 - The length of gap matches the length of data from Foster station, which likely indicates certain sensors were not operational at the station throughout the measurement period
 - Missing sensor value in 2020 and 2021 identified (gaps in time series)
 - No major anomalies in temporal patterns beyond expected seasonal variation